 Benefits of Canadian Citizenship

-• Universally accepted travel.
-A valid Canadian passport grants access to various destinations for travel, work, or residence.
-It grants visa-free or visa-on-arrival access to 187 countries.
+• Global travel – A valid Canadian passport provides visa-free travel or visa-on-arrival to 187 countries.

-• Social assistance.
-Legal residents of Canada can receive social assistance, while non-residents cannot, regardless of their citizenship status.
-Social assistance can cover basic needs like food, utilities, clothing, shelter, and housing supplies.
-These Canadian citizenship benefits make the certificate a practical choice for low-income families.
+• Social assistance – Canadian citizens receive social assistance, while non-residents cannot, regardless of citizenship status.
+Social assistance covers basic needs like food, utilities, clothing, shelter, and housing supplies.
+These Canadian citizenship benefits make the Citizenship certificate valuable for low-income families.

-• Civic duties and privileges.
-Canadian citizens can vote in local, territorial, provincial, and federal elections.
-They can also run for political office.
-Educating new citizens about the democratic party and other political structures can help them make informed decisions.
+• Civic duties and privileges – Canadian citizens can vote in local, territorial, provincial, and federal elections and run for political office.

 How to get Canadian Citizenship?

-There are three main pathways to Canadian citizenship.
+There are three main ways to acquire citizenship Canada.
 You can become a legal citizen by birth, descent, or naturalization.
 Here is a more detailed look at each of them.

 Canadian citizenship by birth